fill

 Multiple checkpoints in the data flow.
 Authorization happens first, then anomaly detection checks the pattern, then bulk transfer detection checks the volume, and finally rate limiting checks the frequency.
 Any checkpoint can block the request and alert the security team.
 Layered defense for data protection.

 Now let's talk about how to actually bring all of this into your development workflow.
 Theory is great, but what do you do on Monday morning?
+This is where the castle map becomes the maintenance plan: which walls do we inspect, instrument, and reinforce first?

 This is your threat modeling loop.
 For every feature, ask: what ATT&CK techniques could target this?
 Then design detections, implement them, and test.
 The loop is continuous — as new techniques are added to ATT&CK, revisit your features.
 This is a shift from reactive patching to proactive defense design.